VectorInstitute/PromptEngineering/src/reference_implementations/google_prompt_tuning/README.md

 # Using google-prompt-tuning (Not Fully Supported During Prompt Engineering Lab)

+# WARNING

+__The current implementations of Google Prompt-Tuning and T5X are at odds with each other and no longer work together.
+We have filed a bug report with the repository, but until it is fixed the code here will simply serve as an example that doesn't fully run.
+Luckily, we have our own PyTorch implemnetation in `prompt_zoo`!__

+For the interested reader, Flax has removed optim in favor of optax in its newest versions above 0.5.3.
+This means that in order to run the code in this repository, one needs to downgrade below Flax 0.6.
+However, if you do that with Jax 0.4.5 or even with Jax 0.3.25 + jax.config.update('jax_array', True), the code cannot save a model checkpoint due to msgpack being unable to serialize the jax arrays.

+## Introduction

 The following lines outline the steps to train the google's soft-prompt code based on t5x for the binary sentiment analysis task on the vector's cluster.

 ## Virtual Environment